Notes on the Palm Beach Stories series, part of moments/stories - paintings by Peter Beston

-This series of four paintings, each three foot six high by six feet wide, is set in the sub-topical environment of southern Florida, and draws on Peter's long career in film and his love of movies.
+This series of five paintings, each three foot six high by six feet wide, is set in the sub-topical environment of southern Florida, and draws on Peter's long career in film and his love of movies.
 Each picture evokes a different movie genre and contains narrative threads that reflect elements of that genre.
 The paintings consider aspects of the human condition, and our relationship with the natural environment.

 This painting looks at the fragility and vulnerability of the environment, and how easily it could be tipped into chaos and disaster.
 A meteor plunges earthwards, reflected in the café window, but is unseen or ignored by humanity.
 Almost incidental in the composition, the missile is witnessed only by two delicate dogs.
 The large blank wall in the center of the picture suggests impending oblivion, which would sweep aside civilization's achievements, including art and architecture, café society, sidewalks, cities, and flora and fauna, both natural and genetically engineered.